Disaster Recovery Planning for Municipal Governments

 - A streamlined communication plan

-Local governments, in particular, must have citizen information readily available at all times, which makes effective data backups invaluable.
-This includes backup copies of email data, which can be compromised in the event of a cyber attack or hard drive failure.
-Some experts recommend following a 3-2-1 backup rule, which dictates that organizations maintain three copies of data, two of which are backed up to different media (e.g., cloud, disk, or tape), and one of which is housed off site.
+Organizations should also maintain off-site backups to ensure citizen information is always available and secure.
+Backups should include copies of email data and preferably follow a 3-2-1 backup rule, which dictates that organizations maintain three copies of data, two of which are backed up to different media (e.g., cloud, disk, or tape), and one of which is housed off site.
 Having multiple backups makes data recovery seamless and reliable.
+Municipal governments should sincerely consider cloud solutions for their data backups, as these can be more cost effective than physical data centers to maintain.